bugswithblas/bugswithblas.com/content/posts/authentication and authorization.md

 Server uses `Set-Cookie` header to set session ID for user.
 Then user each time accessing protected resources will send `Cookie` header with session ID inside.
 This is the basic of session-based authentication, many security mechanism sits above of this scheme.
 The most common are: CSRF protection, cookie flags, session rotation policy, which will be considere in next chapter.

-Widely used especially with server-side frameworks, especially for it's simplicity and flexibility.

-### 3.4 Token-Based Authentication
+### 3.2 Token-Based Authentication

-The session-based type makes server store active session IDs, making it difficult for growing and dynamic server infrastructure that grows horizontaly.

-For token-based authentication the flow is very similar but value is stored not as a id of session but as a token which is signed with cryptographic keys.
+For token-based authentication the flow is very similar but value is stored not as a id of session but as a token.
-Tokens are store on the local storage of web browser.
 The flow looks like that:

 1. User sends credentials to the server
 2. Server verifies credentials against owned data